sashakarcz/hidewall/README.md

 Feel free to open a bug here, or email me at `sasha@starnix.net`

 ## Roadmap
-I want to add Chrome and Firefox extensions, and an easy way to use on Android.
+I want to add Chrome and Firefox extensions that are available for easy download.

 ## Contributing
 Please fork me!